 Dish not to miss – Huevos Rancheros.
 Chorizo, beans, eggs and yummy sauces, this is a great big dish of bubbly, spicy deliciousness.
 We especially recommend this if you are hungover.

-Baozi Inn – 24 Romilly St, Soho, London W1D 5AH
+Baozi Inn – 24 Romilly Street, Soho, London W1D 5AH

 You all know what suckers we are for dim sum here at Flying Fluskey, and Baozi Inn has a great selection alongside a menu packed with Northern Chinese street food.
 It’s a brilliant place to come with friends.
 You can order a few dishes each and share them.
 There were some vegetarian options that looked pretty good which can be a let down in some dim sum spots.